oozcitak/canphotoblog/README.md

 ### Credits:

-The polaroid look and css effects are stolen from [Polaroids with CSS3](http://www.zurb.com/playground/css3-polaroids).
+The polaroid look and css effects are from [Polaroids with CSS3](http://www.zurb.com/playground/css3-polaroids).